Shuang0420/Dual-LSTM-Encoder-Rank-Model/README.md

   -h, --help            show this help message and exit

 Global options:
-  --mode MODE           train or predict
+  --mode MODE           train, eval, predict
   --restore             If True, restore previous model and continue training --keepAll             If this option is set, all saved model will be kept
                         (Warning: make sure you have enough free disk space or